Have Questions?

 NorthShore Health Centers is 5.8 miles from Portage, IN

-NorthShore Health Centers has been offering addiction treatment to individuals who reside in Portage, IN. and who are battling with alcohol and drug abuse issues.
+NorthShore Health Centers has been offering addiction treatment to individuals who reside in Portage, Indiana and who are battling with alcohol and drug abuse issues.
 As such, NorthShore Health Centers offers a wide variety of services including brief intervention approach, group therapy, contingency management/motivational incentive, rational emotive behavioral therapy, group therapy, substance abuse counseling approach and others using its unique approaches to addiction treatment and recovery.

 This rehabilitation program also believes that the best results for clients are gotten from individualized services.
 Because of this, it has been specializing in a wide variety of personalized treatments like active duty military, social skills development, persons with post-traumatic stress disorder, clients referred from the court/judicial system, persons with eating disorders, programs for the hearing impaired and more.
 In the same way, this drug and alcohol rehab program provides these services in the following settings - inpatient rehab centers, outpatient detox centers, long term rehab centers, outpatient day treatment, short term rehabs and more.